 The University will take whatever action may be needed to prevent, correct, and, if necessary, discipline and/or prosecute behavior that violates this policy and the law.
 All forms of sexual or interpersonal misconduct are regarded as serious University offenses.
-A full list of possible sanctions for student respondents is available in University Policy 406, which is attached as an appendix.
-The University, including any officer, employee or agent of the institution, or student may not retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or utilizing the University's procedures for reporting any improper activities, including reporting sexual assault, domestic violence, dating violence and/ or stalking.
+A full list of possible sanctions for student respondents is available in The IPV Resource Guide.
+The University prohibits its employees, agents, and students from retaliating, intimidating, threatening, coercing, otherwise discriminating against any indvidiual for exercising their rights or utilizing the University's procedures for reporting any improper activities, including reporting sexual assault, domestic violence, dating violence and/or stalking.